Dongming20/GYRODMD/README.md

 ```bash
 gyro_dmd = GYRODMD(rank=number, tls_rank=number)
 ```
-where if tls_rank=0, this will automatically compute the optimal tls_rank for you.
+where if tls_rank=0, this will automatically computes an optimal tls_rank for you.
 Default is "None".

 To use Higher order + TLS_DMD, define the GYRODMD class as follow:
 ```bash